 Located in Wiltshire, England – about 90 minutes west of London – the prehistoric monument of Stonehenge is one of the most famous sites in the world.
-Tickets to the UNESCO World Heritage site are on a timed entry and have to be booked in advance and we’d booked the first time slot at 9:00am.
+Tickets to the UNESCO World Heritage site are on timed entry and have to be booked in advance (you can book tickets here) and we’d booked the first time slot at 9:00am.

 Archaeologists believe that the standing stones that form Stonehenge were constructed between 3000 BC and 2000 BC.
 Evidence of cremated remains discovered at the site date back as far as 3000 BC indicating that Stonehenge was likely a burial ground from its earliest beginnings.

 But because Stonehenge was the work of a culture that left no written records, many mysteries remain.
 The most significant of which is how on earth this ancient culture moved the enormously heavy stones such great distances and placed them without the benefit of modern engineering?

 We were absolutely enthralled by the site as we slowly circled it.
 It was impossible to imagine how such a place could have been created at that time.
 It reminded me a lot of the mystery of the moai on Easter Island.

 Who’s in Wales?

 It was on the way to our next stop for the night in Liverpool and I wanted to at least be able to say I’d seen a bit of it.
-And Dave’s heritage is part Welsh so was keen to at least make it a lunch stop if we didn’t have time for more.
+And Dave’s heritage is part Welsh so he was keen to at least make it a lunch stop if we didn’t have time for more.

 As we approached Cardiff, I began researching where to go for a scenic lunch spot and we settled on the harbor front area of Mermaid Quay, which was full of shops and restaurants and sounded like the perfect place to stop for a break.

 My new husband happens to be a huge Dr. Who fan and when I said, “Hey, there’s something on the map called the Dr. Who Experience” the awestruck expression on his face told me I’d just sealed my fate for the afternoon.